gravitational/teleport/rfd/xxxx-command.md

 #### Teleport Command implementation design principles

-The implementation of SansShell should fulfil the following design principles to ensure maximum security and efficiency:
+The implementation should fulfil the following design principles to ensure maximum security and efficiency:

 1. **Non-interactive:** SansShell is primarily a non-interactive agent,